 Using this approach, an attacker would now need to commit malicious code to the source code repository and gain access to the code signing system, instead of just gaining access to the code signing system.
 This is a harder attack to pull off and one that is much easier to detect since the source control’s history is tough to alter and constantly monitored by the developers.

 11. Support Native Tools

-All actions, administrative and cryptographic, should be easily auditable via logging and notifications.
+All code signing actions, administrative and cryptographic, should be easily auditable via logging and notifications.
 Notifications should be configurable and only sent to users with the appropriate permissions.

 13. Plan For Multi-Tenancy

 Organizations are large and complex.
-Some teams will have their own keys that only they use.
-Other teams might share some keys.
-In order to allow independent teams to self-govern in a consistent way, an effective code signing system should be multi-tenant, preferably with subdomains and hierarchical permissions.
+Some teams will have their own code signing keys that only they use.
+Other teams might share some code signing keys.
+In order to allow independent teams to self-govern their digital signature process in a consistent way, an effective code signing system should be multi-tenant, preferably with subdomains and hierarchical permissions.

 14. Cryptographic Agility

-This means that a proper code signing system needs to be agile with respect to the cryptographic algorithms it supports.
-It needs to be flexible enough to introduce new algorithms that may not fit the same model as the previous algorithms (e.g., no longer hash then sign or may require state management).
+This means that a proper secure code signing system needs to be agile with respect to the cryptographic algorithms it supports.
+The code signing system needs to be flexible enough to introduce new algorithms that may not fit the same model as the previous algorithms (e.g., no longer hash then sign or may require state management).

-Does building cryptographic providers to integrate with native tools on all platforms that support strong authentication, approval workflows, cryptographic agility, and HSM proxy integration sound tough?
+Does building cryptographic providers to integrate with native code signing tools on all platforms that support strong digital signature authentication, approval workflows, cryptographic agility, and Hardware Security Module (HSM) proxy integration sound tough?
 Well, it sounds tough because it is tough.
 That’s why we built GaraSign.